Practical information on visa, enrolment procedure, accommodation, how to reach us...

 - Protrip-World by DrWalter

-- Waitaly (cheapest option.
-Not EACEA compliant (thus, not valid for Erasmus Mundus students, but still valid for an Italian residence permit to attend other programmes, like RealMaths for instance)
+- Waitaly This is the cheapest option BUT note that it is not EACEA compliant (thus, not valid for Erasmus Mundus students), but it is still valid to obtain an Italian residence permit to attend other programmes, like RealMaths for instance.

 [Waitaly 24/7 emergency assistance via Europ Assistance # 800046421 (toll free from Italian phones only)

 or # +39 0258286966]